UB-Mannheim/crass/doc/basic-concepts.md

 ![Deskew](img/basic_concept_deskew.png)

 ### Line Analyse
-1. Find the top or bottom vertical line.
+1. Find the top or bottom horizontal line.
-1. Finds all horizontal (plumb) lines in the middle (by default) of the page.
+1. Finds all vertical lines in the middle (by default) of the page.

 ![Deskew](img/basic_concept_line_analyse.png)